-Hence, like it or not, merchants using Magento 1 will be forced to upgrade to Magento 2 or migrate to another eCommerce platform by the end of 2018.
+Hence, like it or not, merchants using Magento 1 will be forced to upgrade to Magento 2 or migrate to another eCommerce platform as Magento 1 end of life is approaching.
 By that date, the 1.x versions of the community edition will be so archaic that they will require a virtually mandatory upgrade as well.

 Both versions require Apache or Nginx web server, with Magento 2 supporting the most recent version of the software.
 Magento 1 needs PHP 5.4 or 5.5, while Magento 2 supports PHP 5.6x or higher versions to run.
 Magento 2 can take advantage of the new features provided by the PHP 7.0.2 version.

-Magento 1 requires MySQL 5.6 (Oracle or Percona) database while the new versions support MySQL 5.6.x.
-Magento 2.0 and 2.1 are able to use three master databases, providing scalability of key areas such as order management, product management, and checkout, which in turn results in better performance.
+Magento 1 requires MySQL 5.6 (Oracle or Percona) database, while the new versions support MySQL 5.6.x.
+Magento 2.0 to 2.3.4 is able to use three master databases, providing scalability of key areas such as order management, product management, and Checkout, which in turn results in better performance.

 This is a notable improvement towards better scalability but is not a factor you should consider if you already run a stable software environment and do not plan aggressive expansion in the near future.

 Magento 2 offers major improvements in the administrative user interface, which now allows merchants to access their online stores using responsive navigation through devices based on touch technology.
-Import and export of products were improved to support cross-sales and upselling.
+The import and export of products were improved to support cross-sales and upselling.

-A 5-step checkout in the older version is definitely something you should be worrying about since most eCommerce platforms already provide functionality for 2-step or 3-step checkout.
-The majority of marketing experts are of opinion that 2-step checkout and guest checkout markedly improve conversion rates.
+A 5-step checkout in the older version is definitely something you should be worrying about since most eCommerce platforms already provide functionality for a 2-step or 3-step checkout.
+The majority of marketing experts are of the opinion that a 2-step checkout and guest checkout markedly improve conversion rates.

 The new Magento edition supports full page caching through the Varnish web accelerator, providing faster page loading time.
 It also provides new built-in responsive themes for faster store creation.

-It is not a money back guarantee but introduces a new level of reliability for both free and paid third-party extensions.
+It is not a money-back guarantee but introduces a new level of reliability for both free and paid third-party extensions.
 The new technology introduced in Magento 2 makes the process of modification of functionality and installation of extensions more natural.

 Migration to Magento 2.x

-Data migration tool is available for Magento CE and Magento EE and, reportedly, the transfer of stored data is working seamlessly in both the editions of the platform.
+A data migration tool is available for Magento CE, and Magento EE, and, reportedly, the transfer of stored data is working seamlessly in both editions of the platform.